Profitbase/Episode-Docs/articles/flow/actions/azure-blob-storage/read-blob-as-byte-array.md

 Once you have the blob contents, you must _load_ it using a compatible action in order to make use of the data.

-For example, an Excel file can be loaded using the [Open Excel file as DataReader](../excel/open-excel-file-as-datareader.md), [Read Excel file as DataTable](../excel/read-excel-file-as-datatable.md), or [Read rows from Excel file](../excel/read-rows-from-excel-file.md) actions.
+For example, an Excel file can be loaded using the [Open Excel file as DataReader](../excel/open-excel-file-as-datareader.md), [Read Excel file as DataTable](../excel/read-excel-file-as-datatable.md), or [For each row in Excel file](../excel/for-each-row.md) actions.
 Once loaded, you can start working with the data in the Excel file.

 > [!CAUTION]
 > Trying to load a byte array using an incompatible action will fail.